 Use a wrench for these final tightening steps.
 Tighten the water connections.

+When installing a new bathroom faucet, the last thing you want is leaks.
 Turn your water lines back on, and try out your new sink.
 Hang out under the sink for a while to make sure there are no leaks; if you notice any water, turn the water off and tighten up the leakage.

 Congratulations!
 You’ve just upgraded your bathroom vanity faucet, and it functions well and looks amazing.